teambit/docs/docs/my-account.md

 Members added to the organization are granted access immediately to the organization's features, according to the plan.
 Members removed from the organization revoke their access and support immediately when deleted.
-Charging is according to the number of the actual number of members on the day of subscription's charge.
+Charging is calculated according to the actual number of members on the day of subscription's charge.

 ### Canceling a Paid Subscription